-There are various approaches to this cache, but the most common route starts at the Mount Margaret trailhead (see WP).
-Take exit 54 from I-90, then unpaved forest roads 4832 and 4934 to trailhead parking (your GPS should route you correctly).
-The roads are generally in good shape; however, in July 2018 the final section to parking had enormous potholes and dips that might defeat a low-slung sedan or fifth-wheel.
-You do not need a pass to park at the trailhead; it's free.
+Getting there: The optimal route to this cache starts at the Mount Margaret trailhead (see waypoint).
+Take exit 54 from I-90, then unpaved forest roads 4832 and 4934 to trailhead parking (GPS routing is usually accurate).
+The roads are generally in good shape; in July 2018, however, the final section to parking had enormous potholes and dips that might defeat a low-slung sedan or fifth-wheel.
+You don't need a pass to park at the trailhead; it's free.

-From there, the hike is 2 miles one way with 1,600 feet of elevation gain.
+The hike: From there, the hike is 2 miles one way with 1,600 feet of elevation gain.
 Follow the Mount Margaret Trail until you are about 300 feet from the cache.
-The cache isn't on the trail, so you have two options: bushwhack to the cache location through the brush, or (easier route) follow the trail past the cache location to the ridge, take in the views, then follow the ridgeline / track until you see the waytrail down the the cache, which is just below the ridge.
+The cache isn't on the trail, so you have two options: Bushwhack to the cache location through the brush, or (easier route) follow the trail past the cache location to the ridge, take in the views, then follow the ridgeline track until you see the waytrail down to the cache, which is just below the ridge.

 This is a moderate mountain hike, so hiking shoes, water, and other backcountry essentials are recommended.
-Don't forget your camera - weather permitting, you'll have nice views of Mount Rainier and the Snoqualmie Pass area.
-If you go the few feet from the cache to the ridge top, you'll have truly spectacular views.
+Don't forget your camera!
+Weather permitting, you'll have nice views of Mount Rainier and the Snoqualmie Pass area, as well as great views east from the ridge top into the Alpine Lakes Wilderness.

-This area of the Cascades can have snow well into the summer (often into July), so plan your trip accordingly.
-Your chances of reaching and finding the cache in deep snow are almost nil, and simply visiting the location without the signing the cache log does not qualify as a find.
+When to go: This area of the Cascades can have snow well into the summer (often into July), so plan your trip accordingly.
+Your chances of reaching and finding the cache in deep snow are almost nil, and simply visiting the location does not qualify as a find.
+Optimal months are July through October.
 You may want to check Snoqualmie Pass weather and I-90 road conditions to prepare for your trip.

 Pro tip: Go in August or early September if you want to snack on ripe huckleberries en route to the cache.
-The trailside is loaded with bushes, and we've come back with our faces and hands stained purple.
 Yum!

 While you're here, you really should get Mount Margaret and Livin' on the Edge.
 Both offer breath-taking viewpoints over the area (but are not recommended for acrophobes).